My pet and skin disease

 Talk to your local Greencross Vets to learn more

 What are the different types of skin disease seen in pets?

 Atopy is a common skin disease causing itchiness of the skin.
 It is a reaction by an individual animal’s body to airborne pollens from grasses, weeds, trees, mould spores and house dust.

 Common areas that atopy symptoms are found include:

 External Ear Infections (Otitis Externa)

 Infections of the external ear canal (outer ear) by bacteria or yeast, is one of the most common types of infections seen in dogs and cats.
-The most common causes of ear infections include allergies, heat, trapped moisture, and excessive earwax.
+The most common causes of ear infections include allergies, heattrapped moisture due to baggy ears, and excessive earwax or hair in the ears.
 It can also be caused by ear mites, foreign material like a grass seed, or an unknown growth.

 What is an aural haematoma?

 An aural haematomoa is a blood blister of the ear.
 It forms when one or more of these vessels rupture and the leaking blood pockets into the space between the two layers of skin.